dwallach1/RecipeTransformer/README.md

 The following are the methods of the Recipe class

-* to_vegan() - replaces non-vegan ingredients with vegan substitutes
+* to_vegan() - replaces non-vegan ingredients (meat, dairy, ect.) with vegan substitutes
-* from_vegan() - replaces vegan substitutes with non-vegan ingredients like meat, dairy, ect.
+* from_vegan() - replaces vegan ingredients with non-vegan ingredients like meat, dairy, ect.
-* to_vegetarian() - replaces non-vegetarian ingredients with vegan substitutes
+* to_vegetarian() - replaces non-vegetarian ingredients (meat) with vegetarian substitutes such as tofu and such.
+Updates the instructions and times accordingly
-* from_vegetarian() - replaces vegetarian substitutes with non-vegan ingredients like meat, dairy, ect.
+* from_vegetarian() - adds a random meat to the recipe and updates the instructions and times
 * to_style(style, threshold=0.9) - takes in a parameter of type string `style` (i.e. 'Mexican', 'Thai') and converts the recipe to be more of the input style.
 The parameter `threshold` allows the user to control how much they want their recipe changed to the desired style.
 Threshold is a float from 0.0 to 1.0 with 0.0 being no changes and 1.0 being as many changes as possible.